-In 2014, the Ecological Management Department reviewed forty five development projects from cities, counties, federal and state agencies, requesting the District to offer comments relating to mosquito production.
+In 2015, the Ecological Management Department reviewed thirteen development projects from cities, counties, federal and state agencies, requesting the District to offer comments relating to mosquito production.
 The Department evaluated each plan or project for areas of concerns, and responded to the appropriate agencies with comments where appropriate.
-Notable projects reviewed included the State Wildlife Action Plan (SWAP), The City of Elk Grove Southeast Policy Area Strategic Plan, Mather South Community Master Plan, City of Sacramento General Plan (DEIR), City of Galt Eastview Specific Plan Project (NOP), and was invited to participate as a collaborating agency for the Yolo Bypass Salmonid Habitat Restoration and Fish Passage EIR.
-The Planning program allows the Department to identify and request correction of many potential mosquito breeding sites or site access restrictions before they become an issue after project development or implementation.
+Notable projects reviewed included the State Wildlife Action Plan(SWAP), and The City of Elk Grove's Routine Maintenance Agreement.